6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 It can be incredibly effective because it doesn’t require a large budget, it has the potential to go viral, and it builds anticipation around your brand.

-Short-Form Video Example: KaseMe Design
+Short-Form Video Example: Crumbl Cookies

-It creates suspense by getting users to be even more invested in the launch as they wonder what the reveal is.
+Product teasers are great because they create suspense by getting users to be even more invested in the launch as they wonder what the reveal is.

 4. More User-Generated Content (UGC)

-According to HubSpot Blog research, UGC also offers great ROI, with 40% of marketers surveyed ranking it a high-ROI format on social media.
+According to HubSpot Blog research, UGC also offers great ROI, with 40% of marketers surveyed ranking it as a high-ROI format on social media.

-Our research also suggests it's popular with Gen-Z, which is the biggest demographic on TikTok.
+Our research also suggests it's popular with Gen Z, which is the biggest demographic on TikTok.

 Short-Form Video Example: Chipotle

-This is a great example of how you can leverage user-generated content in your strategy.
+This video is a great example of how you can leverage user-generated content in your strategy.
 In this instance, Chipotle collaborated with these content producers to create a fun, viral-worthy video.

-One of Chipotle’s target audiences might be young, college students looking for inexpensive meals.
 This video features two creators who reflect the audience they may want to attract.
-Brands should keep this in mind when considering UGC and ask, "will my audience relate to this?"
-If the answer’s "yes," move forward.
+Brands should keep this in mind when considering UGC and ask, “Will my audience relate to this?”
+If the answer is yes, move forward.

 5. More Behind-the-Brand Videos